miya0001/theme_customizer_control/README.md

 # Megumi_ThemeCustomizerControl() Class

 Class for theme customizer custom control.
+This class allows to use html brefore and after form fields.

 ## How to install in your project.